esyede/rakit/system/foundation/oops/README.md

 This library is adapted from [nette/tracy](https://github.com/nette/tracy) v2.5.9.
-Symfony Http Foundation is released under the MIT License.
+Tracy is released under either the New BSD License or the GNU General Public License (GPL) version 2 or 3.
 See LICENSE file for details.